ethancheung2013/VolatilityPrediction/README.md

     The NMF, Logistic Regression, Random Forest model is run using the command:  python sentimentmodel.py -m nmf There are additional functions to display the performance metrics of these models but will need to be uncommented.
     As well, the model is set to run for the last 250 days.  i.e will calculate the last 250 days of delta volatility with an additional inner loop to vary the delta threshold

+There is a web app available at volio.org which shows the latest news articles categorized using NMF latent topics.
+Logistic and random forests were used to classify whether there is a volatility impact.
+Linear regression is used to predict the magnitude of the volatility.